NVIDIA/nvmath-python/docs/sphinx/quickstart.rst

 ***************

 nvmath-python brings the power of the NVIDIA math libraries to the Python ecosystem.
-The package aims to provide intuitive pythonic APIs that provide users full access to all the features offered by NVIDIA's libraries in a variety of execution spaces. nvmath-python works seamlessly with existing Python array/tensor frameworks and focuses on providing functionality that is missing from those frameworks.
+The package aims to provide intuitive Pythonic APIs that provide users full access to all the features offered by NVIDIA's libraries in a variety of execution spaces. nvmath-python works seamlessly with existing Python array/tensor frameworks and focuses on providing functionality that is missing from those frameworks.